 Invitations for survey participation with a link to the anonymous database were emailed to all enrolled 383 medical students, and 104 medical students responded (response rate of 27%).
 Two medical students reported COVID-19 infections and were excluded; hence 102 surveys were evaluated (Figure 1).
-As expected from the predominantly Caucasian racial makeup of a US midwestern state, 88.2% of the medical students reported race as being Caucasian, and 11.9% African American or other races.
-78.4% were not married, 19.6% were married, 1% divorced and another 1% preferred not to answer.
-55.4% of students declared to have remained the same weight over the three-month period of isolation at home, while 25.7% reported weight gain and 18.8% reported a weight loss.
-58 students (58.5%) were in the BMI category < 24.9 kg/m2- and 40 (40.4%) were in the BMI category > 25kg/m2.
-The remaining students either preferred to not report their BMI (1 student) or had incomplete survey responses and were excluded (3 students).
+As expected from the predominantly Caucasian racial makeup of a US midwestern state, 88.2% of the medical students reported their race as being Caucasian, and 11.9% were African American or other races.
+78.4% were not married, 19.6 % were married, 1% were divorced, and another 1% preferred not to answer.
+55.4% of students declared to have remained the same weight over the three months of isolation at home, while 25.7% reported weight gain and 18.8% reported a weight loss.
+58 students (58.5%) were in the BMI category < 24.9 kg/m^2 and 40 (40.4%) were in the BMI category > 25kg/m2.
+The remaining students either preferred not to report their BMI (1 student) or had incomplete survey responses and were excluded (3 students).

-The mean REAP-S scores are provided for each item and tabulated for the study group (Table 2).
-During an average week of June 2020, the mean REAP-S score was 30.5 (SD=3.9) for all the medical students, with a possible range of 13-39.
+The mean REAP-S scores are provided for each item and tabulated for the study group (Table 2, Table 3).
+During an average week of June 2020, the mean REAP-S score was 30.5 (Standard deviation: \pm) \pm 3.9 for all the medical students, with a possible range of 13-39.
 There was no significant difference between the average scores of any of the individual question items, with the average being 2.3 (with a possible range of 1-3).
 Statistical analyses using ANOVAs did not reveal any significant difference in mean REAP-S scores between race, ethnicity, or marital status.

-Our first sub-analysis compared the mean REAP-S scores for medical students (n = 99 with complete data) between self-reported BMI groups, one student preferred not to report BMI (Table 3).
-58 (58.5%) of medical students with BMI < 24.9 kg/m2 had a mean REAP-S score of 31.6 (SD=3.6), compared to 40 (40.4%) medical students with BMI >25 kg/m2 and mean REAP-S score of 28.9 (SD=3.9).
+Our first sub-analysis compared the mean REAP-S scores for medical students (n = 99 with complete data) between self-reported BMI groups, and one student preferred not to report BMI (Table 4).
+58 (58.5%) of medical students with BMI < 24.9 kg/m2 had a mean REAP-S score of 31.6±3.6, compared to 40 (40.4%) medical students with BMI > 25 kg/m2 and a mean REAP-S scores of 28.9±3.9.
 This difference in mean REAP-S scores between the two BMI categories was found to be significantly different (p < 0.001).

-The second sub analysis compared the mean REAP-S scores for medical students (n = 99 with complete data) between self-reported changes in diet quality categories during the stay-at home period (Table 4).
-The group consisting of 30 (30.3%) medical students that reported a decline in their diet to "less healthy" had mean REAP-S scores of 28.2 (SD=3.3).
-The 38 (38.4%) medical students that were able maintain a healthy diet had a mean REAP-S score of 31.1 (SD=3.8) and 31 (31.3%) medical students who reported improvement in their diet had mean REAP-S score of 31.9 (SD=3.6).
-There was no statistically significant difference in mean REAP-S scores between those who indicated their diet did not change and those who indicated their diets were "more healthy", while there was a significant difference in mean REAP-S scores in the group that had a decrease in the diet quality due to more unhealthy options compared to their peers who were able to maintain or even improve diet (p < 0.001).
+The second sub-analysis compared the mean REAP-S scores for medical students (n = 99 with complete data) between selfreported changes in diet quality categories during the stay-athome period (Table 4).
+The group consisting of 30 (30.3%) medical students that reported a decline in their diet to "less healthy" had mean REAP-S scores of 28.2±3.3.
+The 38 (38.4%) medical students who maintained a healthy diet had a mean REAP-S score of 31.1±3.8, and 31 (31.3%) medical students who reported improvement in their diet had a mean REAP- S score of 31.9±3.6.
+There was no statistically significant difference in mean REAP-S scores between those who indicated their diet did not change and those who indicated their diets were "more healthy," while there was a significant difference in mean REAP-S scores in the group that had a decrease in the diet quality due to more unhealthy options compared to their peers who were able to maintain or even improve diet (p < 0.001).